Queen Valley Mule Ranch Saddle Review

 It was stolen.

-In an epic feat of corporate foot dragging, UPS dragged out the claim for months.
+In an epic feat of corporate foot-dragging, UPS dragged out the claim for months.
 Three months later, with UPS still not having reimbursed him, Steve shipped me a replacement saddle.
-The replacement saddle arrived April 4, two days before I was to set of on my Mules West ramble.
+The replacement saddle arrived April 4, two days before I was set to leave on my Mules West ramble.
 (Note: as of August 14, 2019, UPS had still not settled with Steve on the mis-delivered saddle.)